R4ynaud/Data-migration-with-API-Python-CI-CD-via-Azure-DevOps/README.md

 # Advantages of Data Transfer with API

-• Seamless Integration: APIs allow different systems and applications to connect smoothly.
+• Seamless Integration : APIs allow different systems and applications to connect smoothly.

 • Automation: Using APIs eliminates manual data entry and enables process automation.